PiXy79/songbook/README.md

 # Songbook - song book generator

-`Songbook` is a command-line tool used to generate automatically a PDF song book starting from one or mode '.chorpro' files.
+`Songbook` is a command-line tool used to generate automatically a song book.

+It currently support the following output formats:

+- HTML
+- TXT
+- PDF

 ## Installation